vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 States](https://timelines.issarice.com/wiki/Timeline_of_immigration_detention_in_the_United_States)
 and the [Berks County Residential Center](https://en.wikipedia.org/wiki/Berks_County_Residential_Center) was also for the loosely related goal of understanding the space.
+I also had a number of private conversations, mostly in November 2021, and most of them not directly related to FMP, to build understanding of the space.

 ### Tax considerations favored deferring the donation to January